 The Training Contract

-Graduate Recruitment and Development Manager
+Graduate Recruitment Manager

 The training contract at MW follows the typical two year fixed term contract format, with trainees usually sitting in four different departments throughout the training contract.
 Trainees rotate seats every six months and must sit at least one contentious seat.